IEWC.com

 Battery Cable and Its Uses

-As a quick refresher on battery cable—battery cable is a rigid single-conductor wire made of heavy gauge copper.
+As a quick refresher on battery cable—battery cable is an automotive cable with a rigid single-conductor wire made of heavy gauge copper.
 It’s typically insulated with PVC or XLPE and used to safely link electrical automotive parts with the vehicle's battery.

 What is a battery lead?
 The parts of the battery cable are sometimes referred to as battery leads.
 The battery cable features a positive lead that connects to the ignition.
 Likewise, it features a negative lead, grounding and connecting to the chassis.
 Automotive battery cables have a 60-volt rating.